Michaela Pejzlová

 Michaela "Míša" Pejzlová (born 6 April 1997) is a Czech ice hockey player and member of the Czech national team.
-She is signed with the Hockey Club Ambrì-Piotta Girls (HCAP Girls) of the Swiss Women's League (SWHL A) for the 2024–25 season.
-Her collegiate career was played with the Clarkson Golden Knights of ECAC Hockey, with whom she twice won the NCAA Championship.
+She has played with Frölunda HC in the Swedish Women's Hockey League (SDHL) since August 2026.
+Her college ice hockey career was played with the Clarkson Golden Knights of ECAC Hockey, with whom she twice won the NCAA Championship.

 Playing career

-Pejzlová started her career playing with HC Pardubice of the Czech Women's Extraliga before joining the Czech U18 national team, and later the Czech senior national team.
-She attended Stanstead College in Stanstead, Quebec, Canada during her final years of secondary school and played two seasons with the Stanstead Spartans girls' ice hockey team.
+Pejzlová started her career playing with HC Pardubice of the Czech Women's Extraliga before joining the Czech U18 national team and later the Czech senior national team.
+She attended Stanstead College in Stanstead, Quebec, Canada, during her final years of secondary school and played two seasons with the Stanstead Spartans girls' ice hockey team.

+College

 Freshman year

-Pejzlová joined a talented Clarkson team that had won the National Championship three years previous and made the NCAA Tournament four straight seasons.
+Pejzlová joined a talented Clarkson team that had won the National Championship three years previously and made the NCAA Tournament four straight seasons.
 She quickly established herself as a key contributor, splitting time between the top two lines.
 She scored in her first career game against Penn State on 9 September 2016 at 6:01 of the second period.
 Pejzlová recorded 11 goals and 21 assists as the team's highest-scoring rookie en route to Clarkson's second National Championship.